MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ### Quotas

 Quotas are default constraints applied to chatbots that limit how often messages can be sent to the chatbot.
 The purpose of quotas is to throttle the client's service load, which protects a service from being overloaded and the client from unexpected resource usage.
-During preview, bots with "Generative Answers" enabled have a limit on the number of queries they can make that reach out to the URL you specified.

-During the preview, bots with generative answers enabled have a limit on the number of queries they can make that reach out to the URL you specified.
+Bots with generative answers enabled have a limit on the number of queries they can make that reach out to the URL you specified.
 Normal conversations that use bot topics follow the [usual quotas and limitations](requirements-quotas.md#quotas)

 ### Pricing

-During the preview, the use of the boosted conversations capability isn't billable and follows the [usual quotas and limitations](requirements-quotas.md#quotas).
+The use of the boosted conversations capability isn't billable and follows the [usual quotas and limitations](requirements-quotas.md#quotas).

 ## AI response generation training, model, and usage notes